elysium2020/elysium2020.github.io/README.md

 # Astro Blog

-This is a minimal framework of my blog.
+This is a blog.
 Based on Astro.

 ## ✨ Features

 - Responsive
 - Super fast performance
-- Tailwind CSS + Shadcn/ui
+- Tailwind CSS + StarLight

 ## TODO